WikipediaLibrary/TWLight/docs/developer.md

 To get set up with TWLight locally you will need [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).

-TWLight runs on Django 1.11 (a Django 2 upgrade will be taking place before 1.11 end of life), and uses Python 3.7.

-## Code formatting

-We enforce code formatting via [black](https://github.com/psf/black) - tests will fail (both locally and on Travis) if black detects an issue with your code formatting.
-Run black on your code before pushing it via `docker-compose exec twlight /venv/bin/black -t py37 /app/TWLight`.

-## Staging environment

-We have a staging environment hosted adjacent to the production site at https://twlight-staging.wmflabs.org/.
-If you would like to test your changes in this environment, to test against live data or in a close-to-production environment, please let a member of the TWL team know and we can pull your code down.

 ## Specific code changes

 Some bits and pieces of advice and guidance on changing specific areas of the codebase.